-If you are investing to reach aggressive sales goals, think twice before deciding to add more sales reps.
+to reach aggressive sales goals, think twice before deciding to add more sales reps.
 These days, high-performing distributors are putting their money into developing new sales and marketing competencies.
 They are tailoring their capabilities to fit the needs of their customer segments as closely as possible.

-If you worry about competing with Amazon you may want to invest more into technology and clean product data.
-If you aren't getting sufficient market coverage consider

-Don't just look at where the money is spent and what it's spent on.
-Use external data to prime the pump for discussion and the gathering of more qualitative information. more hybrid or tele-sales reps, possibly supported by technical specialists.
-If you are struggling to get good market data or customer insight it may make sense to spend on market research or data analysts rather than another field sales rep.

-If you have 100 sales reps, arming them with better data and tools could easily make them 10% more effective - the same as hiring 10 more reps.
+If you worry about competing with AmazonSupply you may want to invest more into technology and clean product data.
+If you aren't getting sufficient market coverage, then consider more hybrid or telesales reps, possibly supported by technical specialists.
+If you are struggling to get good market data or customer insight it may make sense to spend on market research or data analysts rather than another field sales rep. If you have 100 sales reps, arming them with better data and tools could easily make them 10% more effective - the same as hiring 10 more reps.